 All images in a series must share the same Frame Of Reference.
 Generally this means creating images with different patient positioning shall trigger the creation of a new series.
-Note that if the Frame Of Reference is not present (at the Series level), this requirement is avoided.
+Note that if the Frame Of Reference is not present (at the Series level), this requirement does not apply.

-Images reconstructed on a different piece of equipment are required to be in a separate Series.
+1355 Images reconstructed on a different piece of equipment are required to be in a separate Series.